samanthaming/code-tidbits/posts/27-css-user-select.md

 Control your Text Selection with CSS 🎉

 It’s been awhile since my last CSS tidbit, so here it is 😄 You can use `user-select` to disable text selection (user-select: none).
 Or you can make it super simple for user to select the text with just one click (user-select: all).
-This is useful if you’re trying to create a easy text copy & paste experience 👍
+This is useful if you’re trying to create an easy text copy & paste experience 👍

 ```css
 /* Select all text with just ONE click */